PSPDFKit/pspdfkit-flutter/README.md

 flutter.buildMode=debug
 ```

 Make sure that the Maven key has not been confused with the license key.
-The Maven key is generally shorter and for demo license it starts with `TRIAL-`.
+The Maven key is generally shorter and for demo licenses it starts with `TRIAL-`.